Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 <br>

-#### ID: SNFR4 - Category: Testing - Additional Unit Tests
+#### ID: SNFR4 - Category: Testing - Unit Tests

-Modules **SHOULD** implement unit testing to ensure logic and conditions within variables/locals are performing correctly.
+Modules **SHOULD** implement unit testing to ensure logic and conditions within parameters/variables/locals are performing correctly.

+Unit Tests test specific module functionality, without deploying resources.
+Used on more complex modules.
+Should live in `tests/unit`

 <br>